 Our favorite part about these first generation mountain bikers in Crested Butte and the Gunnison Valley is that so many of them still live here and ride.
 Some of them can probably even still kick your butt on the climb to Pearl Pass.
 It’s like if you lived in Cooperstown as a baseball player and you got to hang out and play with Babe Ruth in the town league.
 Cool stuff.

 Mountain biking now has enough of a history here that we’re on to our second and third generation of famous mountain bikers living here.
 The guy who beat Floyd Landis and Lance Armstrong in the Leadville 100?
-He works at Western State.
+He lives in Gunnison and runs IMBA.
 The 1996 Olympic bronze medalist?
 She lives here, too.

 There are countless other industry insiders: map makers, race organizers, professional athletes, and more.
 They quietly live and work here.
 All so they can be in the home of mountain biking doing what they love.